A self-guided tour of the Oil Patch Museum, stand beneath the rigs and gain an understanding of the the Australian oil, gas and energy industry.

 The Australian Age of Dinosaurs Museum of Natural History is home to the world's largest collection of Australian dinosaur fossils.

-The Australian Stockman's Hall of Fame is a spectacular tribute to the people of outback Australia.
+The Australian Stockman’s Hall of Fame is a museum in Longreach, Queensland, Australia that pays tribute to pioneers of the Australian outback.

 Explore caves and crevices, untouched by civilisation whilst traversing this magnificent boulder formation which was created naturally over millions of years.